awslabs/aws-data-api-python-sdk/CallingMethods.md

 ##### Response Structure

-* dict -
 * `DataModified` - Boolean indicator of if the Attributes were deleted

 ----
 ### delete_schema